 A journalism education is, by definition, an education in writing and information literacy.
 A journalism major will fulfill the writing in the major requirement and the information literacy competency by completing the department’s core courses (JOUR 2000W, 2001W, 3002, 3020, and 3030).

-- Successful completion of at least 39 credits.
-(Students who are members in good standing of the University Honors Program may apply after completing 23 credits at UConn.)
+- Have successfully completed at least 39 credits.
+(Students who are members in good standing of the University Honors Program may apply after completing 23 credits at UConn).

-- Cumulative GPA of at least 2.8, successful performance on a timed writing exercise administered by the department.
-Applicants taking the test must show mastery of the fundamental tools of writing, including spelling, grammar and syntax.
+- Have a cumulative GPA of at least 2.6 or have a GPA below 2.6 and provide a personal essay that shows mastery of the fundamental tools of writing, including spelling, grammar, and syntax.
 The applicant’s academic record and goals also will be considered.